Finistry

 Scaffolder

 What expenses can a self-employed scaffolder claim?
-CIS deductions, equipment, CISRS training, insurance — with a worked tax calculation and refund example.
+CIS deductions, CISRS training, harness and equipment costs — with a worked tax refund example.

 Income: £35,000–£55,000